hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

     * You will see a security warning when first connecting.
 This is expected and you'll need to proceed with the connection anyway.

-### Run the Installer - Air Gapped
+### Run the Installer - Airgapped

-If the instance cannot reach the Internet, follow these steps to begin an Air Gapped installation.
+If the instance cannot reach the Internet, follow these steps to begin an Airgapped installation.

 #### Prepare the Instance

-1. Air Gap installations require Docker to be pre-installed.
+1. Airgap installations require Docker to be pre-installed.
 Double-check that your instance has a supported version of Docker (see [Pre-Install Checklist: Software Requirements](../before-installing/index.html#software-requirements) for details).
 1. Download the `.airgap` file using the information given to you in your setup email and place that file somewhere on the the instance.
     * If you use are using `wget` to download the file, be sure to use `wget --content-disposition "<url>"` so the downloaded file gets the correct extension.
     * The url generated for the .airgap file is only valid for a short time, so you may wish to download the file and upload it to your own artifacts repository.